dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### External Resolution

-This algorithm externally retrieves an `intermediateDocumentRepresentation`, either by retrieving it from Content Addressable Storage (CAS) or from the Sidecar data provided as part of the resolution request.
+This algorithm externally retrieves an `intermediateDocumentRepresentation`, either by retrieving it from ::Content Addressable Storage:: (CAS) or from the
+::Sidecar:: data provided as part of the resolution request.
 The algorithm takes in a **did:btc1** `identifier`, a `identifierComponents` object and a `resolutionOptions` object.
 It returns an `initialDocument`, which is a conformant DID document validated against the `identifier`.